Mohamed Salah is a phenomenon.

 Jose Mourinho has been widely mocked for failing to recognise Salah’s world-class potential during the Egyptian’s spell at Chelsea.

-And while perhaps the Portuguese manager’s patience was a slice too thin, few protested the club’s decision to offload a winger many thought more frustrating than fantastic.
+And while the Portuguese manager’s patience was a slice too thin, few protested the club’s decision to offload a winger many thought more frustrating than fantastic at the time.

 On his first Premier League start (at home to Stoke) he scored, won a penalty, and provided an assist.